mavlink/MAVSDK-docs/en/contributing/plugins.md

 ### Writing Integration Tests {#integration_tests}

-DroneCore provides the `dronecore-integrationtests` application for running the integration tests and some helper code to make it easier to log tests and run them against the simulator.
+DroneCore provides the `integration_tests_runner` application for running the integration tests and some helper code to make it easier to log tests and run them against the simulator.

 > **Tip** Check out the [Google Test Primer](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md)